-There is no perfect plan to help people with RA feel better, but eating a variety of healthy foods is good for your overall well-being and weight.
-You might try the Mediterranean diet, which features foods such as fish, whole grains, fruits, and vegetables that help lower inflammation.
+There's no perfect plan to help people with rheumatoid arthritis (RA) feel better, but eating a variety of healthy foods is good for your overall well-being and weight.
+You might try the Mediterranean diet, which features fish, whole grains, fruits, and vegetables that can lower inflammation.

-The omega-3 fatty acids found in salmon, tuna, trout, and other cold-water fish can help fight inflammation, so they're good for people with RA.
+The omega-3 fatty acids found in salmon, tuna, trout, and other cold-water fish can fight inflammation, so they're good for people with RA.
 Omega-3s in fish and fish oil help ease aching joints and morning stiffness.
-Try adding about two 3-ounce servings of fish to your diet each week.
+Eat about two 3-ounce servings of fish each week.

 Think About Supplements

-If fish isn't your thing, omega-3 supplements may help ease morning stiffness.
-They could even help you cut back on anti-inflammatory meds.
-Borage seed oil may also help relieve pain along with your RA meds.
+If fish isn't your thing, omega-3 supplements may ease morning stiffness.
+They could even help you cut back on anti-inflammatory medicines.
+Borage seed oil may also relieve pain along with your RA meds.
 Always talk to your doctor about any supplements you take.

 Switch to Healthy Fats

-Saturated fats -- those found in butter and red meat, for example -- are linked with inflammation.
-So it's a good idea to limit those and get your fats from healthier sources, like nuts and avocados.
+Saturated fats -- those found in butter and red meat, for examples -- are linked with inflammation.
+So, limit those and get your fats from healthier choices, like nuts and avocados.
 Instead of butter, try olive oil, which may lower pain and inflammation.

 Work In Whole Grains

-Fiber is good for your digestion, and it can also help ease your inflammation.
-Look for breads, crackers, and cereals that list "whole grain" or "whole wheat" as the first ingredient.
+Fiber is good for your digestion, and it can also ease your inflammation.
+Look for breads, crackers, and cereals that list "whole grain" or "whole wheat" as part of the first ingredient.

 Eat Your Fruits and Veggies

-Most fruits and veggies are full of antioxidants, which boost your immune system and may help fight inflammation.
+Most of them are full of antioxidants, which boost your immune system and may fight inflammation.
 Antioxidant-rich fruits include prunes, raisins, and berries.
 Best veggies include kale, spinach, and Brussels sprouts.
 Don't forget fresh, leafy greens.
 They're a great source of both fiber and folic acid.
 If you take methotrexate, folic acid can help ease some of the drug's side effects.

 Cook Up Some Beans

-Beans are another tasty way to get fiber and protein in your diet.
-Fiber can help ease inflammation caused by your RA, and protein can help keep the muscles that support your joints strong.
+They're another tasty way for you to get fiber and protein.
+Fiber can ease inflammation caused by your RA, and protein can help keep the muscles that support your joints strong.
 Beans are an excellent, meat-free source of protein.
 Enjoy them in chili, as a side dish, or whipped into a healthy dip like hummus.

 Don't Forget Calcium

 Calcium and vitamin D, which helps your body absorb calcium, are important when you have rheumatoid arthritis.
 They can help prevent the bone loss that can come with taking corticosteroids for your RA.
 Milk, cheese, yogurt, and other dairy products are good sources.
-If dairy isn't part of your diet, there are food options: beef liver and egg yolks for vitamin D, leafy greens for calcium, and fatty fish and fortified foods (orange juice, cereal) for both.
+If dairy isn't part of your diet, you have food options: beef liver and egg yolks for vitamin D, leafy greens for calcium, and fatty fish and fortified products (cereal, orange juice) for both.
 Supplements may be an easier way to get the recommended amounts, though.